ideyedi/ideyedi/README.md

 - AI, AI System Optimization

 Skills
 - Familiar with Java and Python, previously used Go
+- Experiences in back-end framework SpringBoot, FastAPI and flask
+- Experiences with public cloud that are AWS, GCP
 - Experiences in machine learning framework Pytorch and Tensorflow
-- Experiences in back-end framework SpringBoot, FastAPI and Django
 - Experiences in provisioning frameworks which are SaltStack, Ansible
-- Experiences with public cloud that are AWS, GCP

 Languages & Tools
 <p align="left">